arclanguage/Clamp/README.txt

 (These instructions were tested on Ubuntu 14.04 with sbcl 1.1.14.)

 Now add the Clamp git repository to ~/quicklisp/local-projects.
-Then you can start up clamp in two ways:
+Then you can start up clamp in three ways:

   a) Run the 'clamp' script in the repo: